RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

  ![Playbooks calls upon modules](../../content/images/modules.png)

 ## Should you develop a module?
-The first thing you should ask yourself when developing an Ansible module is, should you develop a module?
+thumbsup: The first thing you should ask yourself when developing an Ansible module is, should you develop a module?
 Before you get started on development, walk through this little checklist.

 * Does a similar module exist?
 See: http://docs.ansible.com/ansible/latest/modules/modules_by_category.html